tobias-nolz/vnegnn/README.md

 ```

 ## VN-EGNN (Train GRASP benchmark)
 We also compared VN-EGNN on a different scPDB dataset split proposed by [GrASP](https://pubs.acs.org/doi/10.1021/acs.jcim.3c01698).
 The datasets for this, can be found in their provided repository.
-(To rerun their experiments, place their datasets under ``data/grasp`` and run the data processing pipline desribed above on this folder.)
+(To rerun their experiments, place their datasets under ``data/grasp`` and run the data processing pipline described above on this folder.)
 ```
 # Train
 python src/train.py experiment=vnegnn_pdbbind2020